DFRobot/DFRobot_Display/README.md

 ## Feature

---Support different drawings in the screen, including point, line, circle, fill circle, --rectangle, fill rectangle, triangle, fill triangle, rounded rectangle, fill rounded rectangle.
+--Support different drawings in the screen, including point, line, circle, fill circle, rectangle, fill rectangle, triangle, fill triangle, rounded rectangle, fill rounded rectangle.
 --English fonts or character library chips are configurable.
 --Read and display BMP file in SD card.
 --The library can be drived by basic hardware programs of drawPixel, fillScreen and begin.